univention/ucsschool-id-connector/docs/admin.rst

 Trying it out
 =============

-Now time has come to try it out.
+Time has come to try it out.
 What we want to do:

 1. Create a testuser
 2. Import the testuser on the sending side